MagRelo/magrelo/README.md

 ## Featured Project

 ### ["Matt Lovan is a Web Developer"](https://mattlovan.com)
-This is my personal homepage, blog, and playground.

-It's built using free, open-source components such as React.js, Node.js, Ghost CMS, Docker, NGINX and more.

-These components are built into Docker containers and deployed on a Linux VM.
+This is my personal homepage & blog.
+It uses free, open-source components built into Docker containers and deployed on a Linux VM.
+See my blog post for a detailed look at the architecture.

 **Highlights:**
 - **Dockerized Architecture** – Each component runs in a seperate Docker container.
 Makes it easy to scale and/or add new apps.
 - **Auto-renewing SSL certificates (https)** – Uses certbot to auto-renew LetsEncrypt SSL certificates every 60 days
-- **Blog powered by Ghost CMS** – Ghost is an open-source headless Node.js CMS
+- **Ghost CMS** – Ghost is an open-source headless Node.js content management system
 - **Custom React Frontend** – client-side routing, SASS,
-- **Dynamic Social Metadata** –
+- **Dynamic Social Metadata** – modify the page's metadata to support SEO & social cards

 **Code Repositories:**